The Rights of Man and of the Citizen, French history.

 – the right to humane treatment

-So, although France did indeed draw up this document, it needs to be said that most of these rights already existed in Great Britain, in Prussia (today’s Germany and Poland) and in the USA.
+So, although France did indeed draw up this document, it needs to be said that most of these rights already existed in Great Britain, in Prussia, (today’s Germany and Poland), Flanders (Belgium and Holland) and in the USA.

 It also needs to be added that this “Declaration des Droits de l’Homme” was all very fine, but it did not include women, children, slaves, foreigners, servants, non-tax payers of any kind, men under the age of 25, or men who did not own land.

 A quick time-line:-

 1215, England: The Magna Carta.
 This document, drawn up under the reign of King John, reduces the monarch’s authority and entitles all “free men” (ie not serfs) to be tried by law.

-1628, England: The Petition of Rights, Charles 1.
-Religious tolerance is established.
+1628, England: The Petition of Rights, Charles I. Religious tolerance is established.
 The king marries a Roman Catholic (Henrietta Maria) and also offers protection to Protestants (Huguenots) in hiding in La Rochelle

 1642, England: the English Civil War.
 The precedent that a monarch cannot govern without Parliament is established

 1712, Prussia: Frederick the Great rules with an enlightened absolutism (ie the king cannot make arbitary laws), greatly supports religious tolerance and passes laws by which prisoners are to be treated humanely

 1776, USA: Thomas Jefferson advocates free speech, human rights, religious freedom (ie not just religious tolerance)